entpnomad/angularjs-chrome-app-template/README.md

 A Chrome App which uses AngularJS as an MVC Framework.

 Includes full Bootstrap SCSS files, a style.scss file and a pre-configured config.rb output.
-Includes .jade templates in JADE folder which output to VIEWS folder.
+Includes .jade templates in JADE folder which output to HTML folder.
-Includes Grunt tasks: compile Jade, compile SCSS & Uglify JS
+Includes the following NodeJS modules: Grunt, Jade, Compass & UglifyJS and HTMLmin.
+Includes automated compilation/compression tasks which are executed by running "grunt".

 <b>INSTRUCTIONS:</b>
 <br>1.
 Download the repository